A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Introduction

-The setting defined in \cite{MV.robust} was the following: Let $A$ be an instance of stable matching on $n$ boys and $n$ girls.
-A {\em domain of errors}, $D$, is defined via an operation called {\em shift}: For a girl $g$, assume her preference list in instance $A$ is $\{ \ldots,b_1,b_2, \ldots, b_k, b , \ldots \}$.
-Move up the position of boy $b$ so $g$'s list becomes $\{ \ldots, b, b_1,b_2, \ldots, b_k , \ldots \}$.
-An analogous operation is defined on a boy $b$'s list; again some girl $g$ on his list is moved up.
-For each girl and each boy, consider all possible shifts to get the domain D; clearly, $|D|$ is $O(n^3)$.
+The setting defined in \cite{MV.robust} was the following: Let $A$ be an instance of stable matching on $n$ workers and $n$ firms.
+A {\em domain of errors}, $D$, is defined via an operation called {\em upward shift}: For a firm $f$, assume its preference list in instance $A$ is $\{ \ldots,w_1,w_2, \ldots, w_k, w , \ldots \}$.
+Move up the position of worker $w$ so $f$'s list becomes $\{ \ldots, w, w_1,w_2, \ldots, w_k , \ldots \}$.
+An analogous operation is defined on a worker $w$'s list; again some firm $f$ on its list is moved up.
+For each firm and each worker, consider all possible shifts to get the domain D; clearly, $|D| = \binom{2n}{1} \binom{n}{2} =$ $O(n^3)$.
 Assume that {\em one error} is chosen from $D$ via a given discrete probability distribution over $D$ to obtain instance $B$.
-A {\em robust stable matching} is a matching that is stable for $A$ and maximizes the probability of being stable for $B$ as well.
+A {\em robust stable matching} is a matching that is stable for $A$ and maximizes the probability of being stable for $B$.
 A polynomial time algorithm was given for finding such a matching.

-Clearly the domain considered in \cite{MV.robust} was too restrictive and the problem of extending it was left open.
-In this paper, we extend the domain to an {\em arbitrary permutation} applied to any {\em one boy or any one girl's} preference list.
-Let $T$ denote the new domain; clearly, $|T|$ is $2n (n!)$.
-Let $S \subseteq T$ and define a {\em fully robust stable matching} to be one that is stable for $A$ and each of the $|S|$ instances obtained by introducing one error from $S$.
+Since we allow an {\em arbitrary permutation} to be applied to any {\em one worker or any one firm's} preference list, our domain of errors, say $T$, has size $2n (n!)$.
+Let $S \subseteq T$ and define a {\em fully robust stable matching w.r.t. $S$} to be a matching that is stable for $A$ and for {\em each} of the $|S|$ instances obtained by introducing one error from $S$.
 We give an $O(|S| p(n))$ algorithm to determine if such a matching exists and if so to find one, where $p$ is a polynomial function.
 In particular, if $S$ is polynomial sized, then our algorithm runs in polynomial time.
-Clearly, ``fully robust'' is a weaker notion than ``robust'' and extending our algorithm to the latter is an exciting open problem.
+Clearly, this notion is weaker than the previous one, since we cannot extend it to the probabilistic setting; we leave that as an open problem, see Section \ref{sec.discussion}.

-A second contribution of \cite{MV.robust} was to initiate work on a new structural question on stable matchings, namely finding relationships between the lattices of solutions of two ``nearby'' instances (in this case, the given and the perturbed instances).
-Our polynomial time algorithms follow from new (non-trivial) structural insights of this type (see Section \ref{sec.overview}).
+There is a simple modification of the Deferred Acceptance algorithm (Algorithm~\ref{alg:daalgorithm}) given in Appendix~\ref{app:algorithms} that works when errors are on one side.
+However extending this algorithm to errors on both side results in an algorithm (Algorithm~\ref{alg:daalgorithm2}) that has exponential runtime.
+This motivates the study and characterization of sublattices in the lattice of stable matchings.